Skip to main content

 We cannot provide documentation at this time and documentation is not required or needed to file an H-1B on April 1.
 However, if your H-1B is selected in the lottery and the company receives a request for additional information ("RFE") regarding your qualification for the "advanced degree exemption", we are happy to assist you at that time.

-Congratulations!
 You’re welcome to provide our office a copy of your H-1B approval notice, but this is not required.
-If your H-1B was filed under Change of Status, your approval notice will take over on October 1 and your F-1 record will be automatically cancelled by the government as you will be in H-1B status.
+Either way, if your H-1B was filed under Change of Status, your approval notice will take over on October 1 and your F-1 record will be automatically closed by the government, as you will be in H-1B status.
 We wish you the best going forward.

 In some cases when an H-1B Change of Status application has been filed on behalf of an F-1 student, USCIS makes a note of the pending H-1B into the F-1 student's SEVIS immigration record.
 These notes are added to SEVIS after the H-1B lottery has been completed and during the USCIS H-1B cap receipting period, which can last several weeks.

-Due to the volume of requests that we receive, as well as the mandatory work we must do to maintain the immigration records of SCU'S 1500 international student and scholars we are not able to respond to individual requests from students to check SEVIS to see if an H-1B Change of Status has been attached to their F-1 record.
+Due to the volume of requests that we receive, we are not able to respond to individual requests from students to check SEVIS to see if an H-1B Change of Status has been attached to their F-1 record.

 In order to best accommodate students with such inquiries, our team will run one report after USCIS completes their receipting process (usually around May 5).
-We will then email all F-1 students who have the H-1B Change of Status notation in their F-1 SEVIS immigration record within 24 hours.
+We will then email all F-1 students who have the H-1B Change of Status notation in their F-1 SEVIS immigration record.

 If your OPT expires before October 1 and you are not eligible to file for a STEM OPT extension, you may email ISS@scu.edu and request individual consideration.

-If you know that your H-1B was selected in the lottery and wish to benefit from Cap Gap, please visit submit a Cap Gap I-20 request following the process outlined at scu.edu/lifeafterf1
+If you know that your H-1B was selected in the lottery and wish to benefit from Cap Gap, please visit submit a Cap Gap I-20 request following the process outlined below (How do I get a Cap Gap I-20?)

 Students cannot see whether anH-1B was selected in the lottery using the new SEVP Portal.